 Our “Seed-to-Cup” program has changed over the years as our company has grown.
 In 2003 our family purchased our second farm, Finca el Manzano, where our milling and roasting facilities operate today.
 In 2005, we opened our second roastery location in Tulsa, OK, along with our first cafe the following year.

-When you purchase a “Seed-to-Cup” certified coffee from us, whether in a latte at our cafe or off the grocery store shelf, part of your money goes directly back to our farms and the workers who make our coffee possible.
-We are able to take the profits we make from our Tulsa roastery and cafes, and pay higher than average prices to our farms for the coffee we purchase, which then gets reinvested in quality operations and worker salaries in El Salvador.
+When you purchase a “Seed-to-Cup” coffee from us, whether in a latte at our cafe or off the grocery store shelf, you are helping to support a sustainable living for not only for individuals in your own community, but for those who work on our farm and who make our coffee possible.
+We are able to take the profits we make from our Tulsa roastery and cafes, and pay sustainable prices to our farms for the coffee we purchase, which then gets reinvested in quality operations and worker salaries in El Salvador.
 This type of transaction is much more direct and transparent then your average commercial coffee or even many “Fair Trade” coffees out there.
 We are proud to share with you part of our family heritage, from the soil of the Santa Ana Volcano to the edge of your cup.
 Enjoy!

 Topeca is one of the few companies in the world with fully vertically integrated Seed to Cup model.
 Our family grows the coffee in El Salvador where we can oversee every step of the process.
 We have our hands in every step of process from planting the coffee plant to hand picking the ripest cherries to roasting it here in Tulsa, Oklahoma and serving it in our own shops in Downtown Tulsa.